Question & Answer #1

 I am a 77 year old female.
 Have been on Fosamax for 5+ years and have shown no improvement in bone density (I’m now at -3.5).

 Doctor has recommended Reclast but I’m reluctant to substitute one drug for another.

-Saw your Save Our Bones Program and am interested in starting it.
+Saw your Osteoporosis Reversal Program and am interested in starting it.
 Are there cases in which even that won’t work?
 Still want to try it.

 Before I dive into your specific question, consider a very important “detail” your doctor has failed to mention: like Fosamax,(which you’ve already taken without any positive results), Reclast is a bisphosphonate drug, except that it is given intravenously.
 So why would Reclast help you?

 Now back to your question.
 There could be cases when the program may not help increase bone density.
 That’s because there’s a lot involved in each individual metabolic bone process, such as if someone has taken osteoporosis drugs in the past, digestive issues, drugs that cause accelerated bone loss, etc.

 Let’s not forget that bisphosphonates interfere with normal bone metabolism, and that there’s a lot more to bone health than just density.

 However, the bigger question is if you are letting your bones recover.
 And the answer is that when you follow the Osteoporosis Reversal Program, you are.
 That’s because I designed it to work WITH your body to allow your bones to regain their natural tensile strength.